JasonA13/gbm-us-tool/README.md

 ## Dependencies
 Project-specific libraries for the visualisation are included in the repository.
+DC.js and Crossfilter were selected as a quick method for adding filtering.

 # Additional Steps